KarriKumara/python-projects/README.md

 # python-projects
-Projects I have made in Python.
+Some projects I have made in Python.